-The inspiration for Fund the First came when Robert set out to help his superior officer who was facing mounting medical expenses related to his daughter’s rare illness.
+The inspiration for Fundthefirst.com came when Robert set out to help his close friend who was facing mounting medical expenses related to his daughter’s rare illness.
 As he researched the best ways to raise money, he realized his brothers and sisters in blue were skeptical of existing crowdfunding sites.
-It was then, Robert made the decision to build a better platform that all first responders and military can trust.
+It was then, Robert made the decision to build a better platform that all can trust.

-Beyond Fund the First, Robert is a decorated Detective with the New York City Police Department where he specializes in complex investigations.
-During his 12 years in law enforcement, Robert has worked in various roles and the NYPD’s Narcotics Division which included various joint interagency operations with the Department of Homeland Security and the Drug Enforcement Administration.
-Well respected in his field, Robert also serves as an expert witness to the Office of Special Narcotics New York.
+Prior to founding Fundthefirst.com, Robert was a decorated Detective with the New York City Police Department where he specialized in complex narcotics investigations.
+During his 14 years in law enforcement, Robert worked in various roles which included joint interagency operations with the Department of Homeland Security and the Drug Enforcement Administration.
+Well respected in his field, Robert also served as an expert witness to the Office of Special Narcotics New York.
 Robert retired from the NYPD in 2022.

 Prior to his career in law enforcement, philanthropic and entrepreneurial endeavors, Robert attended New York Institute of Technology where he majored in behavioral sciences and played outfield for their Division I baseball program.
-When he’s not protecting and serving the people of the five boroughs, or helping first responders and military personnel in need, Robert can be found spending time with his three children.
-Massapequa raised, Robert continues to be a fixture in the local community as a volunteer baseball coach and Director of Technology for Massapequa Coast Little League.
-Robert also serves as the Chairman to the Fallen First Reserve non-profit organization and a podcast host on Heroes First Podcast, Technology Consultant to a cryptocurrency company and he is a board member to numerous business and non-profit organizations.
+When he’s not helping those in need, Robert can be found spending time with his three children.
+Massapequa raised, Robert continues to be a fixture in the local community as a volunteer baseball coach and Director of Compliance for Massapequa Coast Little League.
+Robert also serves as the Chairman to the Fallen First Reserve non-profit organization, the host of Heroes First Podcast, Technology Consultant to a cryptocurrency company and he is a board member to numerous business and non-profit organizations.